Holiday Gift Donation

-Six Paws Farm Animal Sanctuary is a registered 501(c)3 non-profit organization whose mission is to provide food, shelter, and vet care to animals in need, both large and small.
+Six Paws Farm Animal Sanctuary is a registered 501(c)3 non-profit farm animal sanctuary located in Berkeley Springs, WV, whose mission is to provide food, shelter, and vet care to animals in need, both large and small.
 We also promote the humane treatment of animals through education and advocacy.

 Rescue v.
 Sanctuary